What is the Immigration Health Surcharge?

 Access to the NHS will be granted for the full duration of your visa.
 However, if your visa is curtailed or withdrawn at any time, you will no longer be covered and will have to pay for any NHS services you use.

-Anybody else on your application, such as dependent children, will also have to pay the surcharge.
-This means that a person on a five-year Tier 2 Visa with one child would have to pay £2,000 to cover both applicants.
+Anybody else on your application, such as dependent children, will also have to pay the surcharge; the surcharge costs £470 per year for children.
+This means that a person on a five-year Skilled Worker visa with one child would have to pay £5,470 to cover both applicants.

-There is a discounted fee of £150 for students or those on a Youth Mobility Visa.
+There is a discounted fee for students or those on a Youth Mobility Visa of £470 per year.

 You will usually need to pay the health surcharge if you are entering on a partner or family visa, work visa or student visa.